All the home loan, property and finance jargon explained

 Stamp duty - a State Government tax based calculated by a percentage against the monetary value of the property you purchase.

-Standard variable rate loans (SVR) - usually with a variety of features, including making extra repayments and redraw advance repayments.
+Standard variable rate loans (SVR) - usually with a variety of features, including making extra repayments and redraw advance repayments, this type of loan is suitable for both investment and personal purposes.

 Strata fees - when collective owners of a building pay a fee, usually quarterly, into an account that pays for the overall maintenance and other expenses related to the building.